michael2012z/BitBible/markdown/KJV/files/2Kgs.md

 40. So they poured out for the men to eat.
 And it came to pass, as they were eating of the pottage, that they cried out, and said, O thou man of God, there is death in the pot.
 And they could not eat thereof.

 41. But he said, Then bring meal.
 And he cast it into the pot; and he said, Pour out for the people, that they may eat.
-And there was no harm in the pot.harm: Heb. evil thing
+And there was no harm in the pot.

 42. And there came a man from Baal–shalisha, and brought the man of God bread of the firstfruits, twenty loaves of barley, and full ears of corn in the husk thereof.
-And he said, Give unto the people, that they may eat.the husk…: or, his scrip, or, garment
+And he said, Give unto the people, that they may eat.

 43. And his servitor said, What, should I set this before an hundred men?
 He said again, Give the people, that they may eat: for thus saith the Lord, They shall eat, and shall leave thereof.